znicholasbrown/ai_66/Manual/CPSB.md

 sn-holocron-return-distance

 Sets the distance that holocrons must be within to be considered returned to the Command Center.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-minimum-peace-like-level

 Sets the level at which computer players must like another player before allying with that player.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-percent-exploration-required

 Sets the minimum amount of exploration that a computer player must have accomplished before being allowed to retask civilian explorers.
-Must be \&gt;= 0 and \&lt;= 100.
+Must be >= 0 and <= 100.

 sn-zero-priority-distance

-Sets the distance at which a computer player&#39;s order for a unit is set to a priority of 0.
-Must be \&gt;= 0 and \&lt;= 144.
+Sets the distance at which a computer player's order for a unit is set to a priority of 0.
+Must be >= 0 and <= 144.

 sn-scaling-frequency

 Sets the number of minutes that pass between each scaling inside the tactical AI.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-build-frequency

 Sets the number of tactical AI updates that pass between each training or research attempt.
-Must be \&gt;= 0.
+Must be >= 0.

 sn-save-scenario-information